Who doesn’t like eating a nice salad during a balmy summer evening?

 Recipe II: Couscous salad

-Couscous salad can always.
-This salad is perfect as a lunch meal, but is also delicious as a head or side dish in the evening.
-And what is also so useful: couscous salad is quick to make and is nice and colorful and healthy.
+You can always eat couscous salad.
+This salad is perfect as a lunch meal, but is also delicious as a head or side dish in the evening And what is also so useful: couscous salad is quick to make and is nice and colorful and healthy.
 You can of course stick to this recipe, but you can also certainly vary with the ingredients.
 Have fun!

 - 200 grams of couscous